justin-rosecrans/myPortfolio/README.md

 ## This is my Portfolio as a Professional Front-End Developer
-This use the next.js framework and is deployed trough vercel
+This repository uses the next.js framework and is deployed through vercel

 ## Follow me on LinkedIn: